 The Greek mathematician Pythagoras was the first who discovered that evening and morning stars are the same object.

 9. Venus planet shows a very hellish environment.
 This makes it very difficult to observe from up close because spacecraft cannot survive long on its surface.

 10. It rotates on its axis in a direction that is opposite of most planets.

-That means on Venus, the sun would appear to rise not from the east but from the west and set in the east.
+That means on Venus, the sun would appear to arise not from the east but the west and set in the east.

-11.At one point, it was thought that it might be like tropical paradise.
+11.At one point, it was thought that it might be like a tropical paradise.

-The dense clouds of sulphuric acid surrounding Venus make it an impossible task to view its surface from outside its atmosphere.
+The dense clouds of sulfuric acid surrounding Venus make it an impossible task to view its surface from outside its atmosphere.